timmyd7777/SSCore/SSData/Stars/README.md

 Star Data
 =========

 This directory contains essential data on the brightest and nearest stars in Southern Stars CSV format.
-These files exit primarily for testing SSCore import/export functionality, but may be generally useful in their own right.
+These files exist primarily for testing SSCore import/export functionality, but may be generally useful in their own right.

 Even in this day and age of multi-billion-star catalogs (e.g. GAIA) it's still useful to have all the most pertinent data gathered in one place, and GAIA is missing several thousand of the brightest stars in the sky.